Ahmed-Al-Badri/HTML_assignments/hw4/code-review.md

               >
 ```

-**Four problem, the form is not set up correct, in which it does not allow the form to be submitted or restarded.
+* The Fourth problem, the form is not set up correctly, and it does not allow the form to be submitted or restarded.

-- How it was fixed, the buttons were placed outside of the form, in which it was placed inside.
+- How it was fixed: The buttons were placed outside of the form, which was placed inside.
-- Other than that, a few elements were misiing like the fieldset and legend.
+- Other than that, a few elements were missing, like the fieldset and legend.

 The fix is
-- fieldset and legend was added.
+- fieldset and legend were added.
 ```html
 <form id="RequestInfo" class="content-container form">
         <fieldset>